 The second was the Great Recession.
 Over a two-year period beginning in 2007, unemployment skyrocketed to more than 9 percent, personal income dropped by over eight percent, and thousands of workers lost their jobs and left the workforce entirely.

 As it was set off by a crisis in the housing sector, the recession had the added impact of throwing many people out of their homes.
-According to data from the St. Louis Fed, mortgages that were delinquent or in active foreclosure popped from a level of around two percent to nearly 12 percent in 2009.
+According to data from the Federal Reserve Bank of St. Louis, mortgages that were delinquent or in active foreclosure popped from a level of around two percent to nearly 12 percent in 2009.
 More than six million families lost their homes.

 Social Workers and Clients Face a Complex Financial Environment Today